cybertec-postgresql/pgwatch/docs/upgrading.md

     psql  -c "truncate pgwatch3.metric" pgwatch3
     psql -f /etc/pgwatch3/sql/config_store/metric_definitions.sql pgwatch3

+!!!
+Warning
-**If you have added some own custom metrics be sure not to delete or truncate them!**
+    If you have added some own custom metrics be sure not to delete or truncate them!